diogoleitao/opencode-quota/README.md

 Notes:

+- If you only want usage tracking and do not care about Cursor budget percentage remaining, you can omit the `experimental.quotaToast` block or set `"cursorPlan": "none"`
 - Cursor OAuth and proxy traffic are used by OpenCode itself, but this plugin still computes quota and token output only from local `opencode.db`, local `auth.json`, and the bundled/runtime pricing snapshot
 - Session cookies and Cursor team APIs are not required for this local reporting path
 - Legacy `cursor-acp/*` history remains readable for older installs, but new installs should use the OAuth plugin workflow